AndriiAm/fitness-online/README.md

 ## What I Learned

-- **BEM methodology:** During developing this project I understood the real strentgh of BEM.
-Most of blocks in this page have the same structure, so by BEM methodology was made a single block structure and used modifiers to handle the color variations.
+- **BEM methodology:** During the development of this project I realized the true strentgh of BEM.
+Most of blocks on this page have the same structure, so I created a single block structure using BEM and applied modifiers to handle color variations.